-Consultation Method Description of Method Meetings The opportunity for meetings with relevant stakeholders, including community groups, Local Strategic and Area Partnerships, landowners, developers, and town and parish councils is seen by the Council as an appropriate way to gather information or seek views at early stages of document preparation, and also to refine documents and update community members at later stages in the process.
-The opportunity for individual meetings may be appropriate and carried out in certain circumstances on request.
+Consultation Method Description of Method be appropriate and carried out in certain circumstances on request.
 Leaflets and brochures These can both be used to publicise the consultation and to offer a brief summary of the proposals.
 These forms of promotional publication are likely to be used at earlier stages of the consultation process.
 Newsletters These can be used to raise awareness and update on progress with the preparation of the various documents.
 Local radio Use of local radio can help to highlight the issues involved, and to inform the public about consultation opportunities.
 There is scope for these media to reach a wider and different audience to other consultation methods, helping to engage with hard to reach groups.
 Presentations These will be utilised at key stages of the LDF process in circumstances deemed appropriate by the Council and dependent on the scale and importance of issue / document being consulted upon.
 This will enable planning officers to inform a group of progress and proposals, to enable discussion of issues, and to encourage feedback from the group.
 Focus groups / work shops When there is a recognised need or desire to discuss a particular issue in more detail, the Council will set up a focus group.
 These generally consist of a group of people who have an interest in a particular issue, with a facilitator being used to aid the discussion.
+Exhibitions and displays Exhibitions will be held in appropriate locations dependent on the document or issue concerned.
+A prominent local venue will be used and any exhibition advertised effectively on the website.
+Questionnaires / surveys These provide an opportunity to reach a targeted audience and help with ongoing feedback.
+Questionnaires may be used for local development documents, particularly at key consultation stages.
+Theme-based forum's These offer an opportunity for regular meetings of a formal, professional group based around a particular theme, e.g. the Housing Market Partnership.
+These offer the possibility to garner continuous consultation and feedback with formal bodies.

-Table B: Optional Consultation Methods
+Optional Consultation Methods